James Outman Player Props: Dodgers vs. Athletics

 James Outman At The Plate

-- Among the qualifying hitters in MLB play, he ranks 95th in batting average, 48th in on-base percentage, and 83rd in slugging.
+- Among qualifying hitters in baseball, he ranks 95th in batting average, 40th in on-base percentage, and 87th in slugging.

-- He has homered in 9.3% of his games this season, and 3.4% of his plate appearances.
+- He has homered in nine games this year (9.2%), homering in 3.3% of his trips to the dish.

-- Outman has picked up an RBI in 25.8% of his games this year, with more than one RBI in 9.3% of his games.
-He has also produced three or more runs in five contests.
+- In 26.5% of his games this season, Outman has had at least one RBI.
+He's picked up more than one in 10.2% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.